 Quick guide for Employers of Domestic Helpers

-For employers who are new to hiring a domestic worker, this is the place to start.
+For employers who are new to hiring a domestic helper, this is the place to start.
 We answer questions that have to do generally about hiring a domestic helper.
 This is a unique employment situation and it helps to have all the information upfront.

 The Recruitment System